-RNase Alert kit is based on the principle of Fluorescence Resonance Energy Transfer (FRET) and can detect RNase activity with high sensitivity.
+RNase Alert-Plus is based on the principle of Fluorescence Resonance Energy Transfer (FRET) and can detect RNase activity with high sensitivity.
 In the kit, the fluorophore and quencher are closely paired to form an energy transfer pair.
 When RNase is present, the enzyme cleaves the RNA chain, causing a change in the distance between the fluorophore and the quencher, leading to the release of fluorescence from the fluorophore, which can be detected.
 By monitoring the changes in the fluorescence signal, RNase activity can be quantitatively analyzed in real-time, providing an efficient and accurate detection method.
 This kit is widely used in RNA research and enzyme activity analysis.

-RNase Alert kit is a reagent that uses fluorescence to rapidly, sensitively, and specifically detect RNase A activity.
-The optimized RNase substrate probe can detect as low as 0.5 pg of RNase A activity and shows a good linear correlation within the range of 0-20 pg, with activity being quantitatively measured using a standard curve.
+RNase Alert-Plus is a reagent kit that rapidly, sensitively, and specifically detects RNases such as RNase A and RNase T1 using fluorescence methods.
+The optimized RNase A substrate probe can detect RNase A activity as low as 0.5 pg, showing a good linear correlation in the range of 0-10 pg, and allows for quantitative measurement of activity through a standard curve.
+Additionally, this kit can also be used to detect RNase T1 activity, with a range from 10-3 U to 1 U.